cjallday7/pui-hw/final-project/README.md

 As typical with a portfolio, the key audience are not only recruiters and hiring managers, but also the general public as this will be a public facing website.

 In order to make this design accessible, I'll be adhering to the WCAG guidelines and practices.
-There are also been talks off adding a day/night mode for contrast variations.
+This includes a day/night mode for contrast variations.

-Describe your website (300 words).

-* What is the purpose of your website?
-* Who is the target audience?
-* What information do you convey with your website?
-* How is it interesting and engaging?
+What makes this website engaging the the ability to switch between dark and light mode and animations.

 ## Part 2: User Interaction